-I am an Associate Professor of Religion with specialization in Christian Traditions and particular interests in Quaker Studies, Peace and Conflict Studies, Gender Studies, medieval religious life and thought, and contemporary religious thought.
+I am a Professor of Religion with specialization in Christian Traditions and particular interests in Quaker Studies, Peace and Conflict Studies, Gender Studies, medieval religious life and thought, and contemporary religious thought.
 I received my B.A. from Princeton University, and my M.A. and Ph.D. from the University of Chicago.

 My book, The Grief of God: Images of the Suffering Jesus in Late Medieval England (Oxford, 1997), is an interdisciplinary study of late medieval Christian thought, practice, and iconography.
 My current scholarship focuses on the field of Quaker Studies with interests in Peace and Conflict Studies.
 Recent and upcoming publications include: "Personal and Social Transformation in the Work of Anthony Benezet (1713-1784)," Quaker History, forthcoming Fall 2014;"'Liberation is Coming Soon': The Radical Reformation of Joshua Evans (1731-1798)," in Quakers & Abolition, ed.
 Brycchan Carey and Geoff Plank (Chicago: University of Illinois Press, 2014), 15-29; "Quakers, Culture, and the Transforming Power of Love," Friends Journal (January 2013): 21-24; and "The Solace of History," Friends Journal 58 (January 2012): 15-18.